 Drafting a partnership agreement is a simple step to help avoid costly conflicts down the road.
 Even if you do not hire an attorney, I urge you to put your agreement down on paper and have all members sign it.
 On that note, you are better off typing the agreement yourself than downloading something off the internet that may have serious and severe unintended consequences.
 I would argue that a one-page handwritten agreement outlining the terms of your arrangement is preferable to a 40-page generic document.

 The process of sitting down with your business partners to discuss the topics above and others (whether with an attorney or not) is an extremely valuable business practice that I encourage every business to engage in.

 About the Author

-Wesley Henderson is an attorney at Henderson & Henderson.
-His practice focuses entirely on helping businesses and startups navigate the legal and business environment to help them succeed in the marketplace.
-Wesley can be reached by phone at 843-212-3188 or by email at email@example.com.
+Wesley Henderson is a business attorney at Henderson & Henderson.
+His Charleston, SC practice focuses entirely on helping businesses and startups navigate the legal and business environment to help them succeed in the marketplace.
+Wesley can be reached by phone at 843-212-3188 or by email.